 Your calendar - No, you won’t find expense documentation here.
 However, you can use your work calendar to remind yourself when you were working, or when you were traveling for work.
 This may help jog your memory on what you may have purchased while running a work errand or while traveling for work.
 Gig work apps like Uber, Lyft, Postmates, etc. can serve the same purpose; you’ll have a record of exactly when you were working, which may help you figure out where in your bank statements you should be looking for business expenses.

-Once you’ve gotten through the process of filling in your 2020 records, you may want to re-evaluate your bookkeeping system for the rest of 2021.
+Once you’ve gotten through the process of filling in your 2021 records, you may want to re-evaluate your bookkeeping system going forward.
 It’s best to choose a bookkeeping system that you feel confident you can maintain throughout the entire year.

 Look for solutions that can automatically track as much information as possible.
 Lots of digitized bookkeeping apps or software can be linked to your bank or cards, so that the amount, merchant name, and date of a transaction is automatically tracked in one place.
 The best systems will also prompt you to complete your records as you go by asking you to add receipts, details on the business purpose of the expense, and an expense category.